oxguy3/patreon-api/README.md

 ### Campaign

-Represents a campaign (seems to be a Subbable thing)
+Represents a campaign.
+Presumably there are a lot more fields, but I don't have a campaign so I don't know about them.

 ```
 {